David France: The David France Collection of Everton memorabilia

 The David France Collection is a compilation of memorabilia related to the birth and development of Everton Football Club.
 It is lauded as the finest collection of football artefacts in the world.
-Employing a network of dealers, Dr France took over 20 years to assemble some of football's rarest items dating back to the club's pioneering days in Stanley Park.
-In addition to hundreds and hundreds of unique items of interest to all football enthusiasts, the real significance of Dr France's paper-chase is that the resulting collection boasts long unbroken sequences of programmes and other memorabilia which tell the week-by-week story of life as well as football on Merseyside football.
+Employing a network of dealers, France took over 20 years to assemble some of football's rarest items dating back to the club's pioneering days in Stanley Park.
+In addition to hundreds and hundreds of unique items of interest to all football enthusiasts, the real significance of France's paper-chase is that the resulting collection boasts long unbroken sequences of programmes and other memorabilia which tell the week-by-week story of life as well as football on Merseyside football.
 Perhaps the most priceless treasures are the official club ledgers detailing the minutes of all board meetings between 1886 and 1964 and shed light on the acrimonious split which resulted in the formation of Liverpool Football Club.

 Poor health influenced Dr. France's decision in 2001 to find a secure and long-term home for his collection.
 Despite receiving offers from private investors, he was committed to make the collection available to the people of Merseyside.
 Six years later, the Everton Collection Charitable Trust (Charity No 1109480) announced that it had secured a grant from the UK Heritage Lottery Fund to acquire his collection, now named The Everton Collection.
-Subsequently, Dr France donated the priceless ledgers and transferred the other treasures at a heavily discounted price.
+Subsequently, France donated the priceless ledgers and transferred the other treasures at a heavily discounted price.
 There were, however, a few conditions to the transaction.
 Every piece of memorabilia had to be professionally catalogued, preserved by experts and secured in a vault.
 No items can be disposed of and the collection had to be augmented with quality acquisitions when they become available.
 Equally as important, the items should be displayed physically in Liverpool and all printed materials digitised and incorporated into a website to facilitate worldwide access.
 Subsequently, Everton Football Club donated its archives.